Best PowerShell Books to Buy in November 2025

 PowerShell for Sysadmins: Workflow Automation Made Easy

-- HANDY PAPERBACK FORMAT FOR ON-THE-GO REFERENCE AND LEARNING.
+- DURABLE PAPERBACK FORMAT FOR EASY READING AND REFERENCE.

 Learn PowerShell in a Month of Lunches, Fourth Edition: Covers Windows, Linux, and macOS